 With a desire to ensure that all voices are heard, I later accepted the position as Director of Public Policy for Boston City Council District 7 (which includes Roxbury and parts of Dorchester, the South End, and the Fenway).
 In this position, I collaborated more directly with diverse communities on a number of initiatives such as Reclaim Roxbury – a community-driven effort that brought together over 150 community members to advocate for urban development that benefits all residents.
 I also fought to protect affordable housing – one of the most pressing issues in many Massachusetts cities and towns.
 Recalling the feeling of vulnerability from my youth and not knowing if we would have a roof over our heads, I organized legislative hearings and facilitated conversations among tenant advocates from the Chinese Progressive Association and City Life/Vida Urbana, landlords from City Realty, and lawyers from Greater Boston Legal Services.
-Our work resulted in a landmark agreement that is a model for protecting the availability of affordable housing, and I am confident that we can do even better in Cambridge!
+Our work resulted in a landmark agreement that is a model for protecting the availability of affordable housing, and I am confident that we can continue do this impactful work!

 From my family’s experience navigating the education system, I know first-hand that building partnerships among students, parents, and educators is key to educational successes and transforming lives.
 Collaborating with school administrators and education activists, I organized multi-lingual workshops to help parents better advocate for their children.
 I also advised students on how to push for legislative change by navigating government structures and more effectively making their voices heard.
 Beyond the tangible results, our efforts led to better working relationships and more positive outlooks from students, parents, and educators who all appreciated the opportunity to work together and meet the needs of our students and families.
-I’m committed to bringing the same hard work to ensuring that every Cambridge child has equitable access to high quality and affordable education—from junior-K to college.
+I’m committed to bringing the same hard work to ensuring that every child has equitable access to high quality and affordable education—from junior-K to college.

 My life experiences drive my commitment to ensuring that all voices are heard and supported, and I believe that everyone should receive the same promise of opportunity that was shared with me.
-Together, we can protect and increase affordable housing, improve access to quality early childhood education and enrichment programs, make the minimum wage a living wage, strengthen local businesses, better connect city services and resources to residents, and to build an equitable, resilient, and sustainable future for all of Cambridge—especially for the most vulnerable among us.
+Together, we can protect and increase affordable housing, improve access to quality early childhood education and enrichment programs, make the minimum wage a living wage, strengthen local businesses, better connect services and resources to residents, and to build an equitable, resilient, and sustainable future for all—especially for the most vulnerable among us.

 Cambridge: Our Community